Vey’Zari

 Government and politics

 The Vey’Zari have no centralized government or unified political doctrine.
-Their society is governed through a decentralized network of powerful syndicates, mercenary guilds, and corporate-backed factions that operate as autonomous political entities.
-Authority is earned—not inherited—through competence, tactical success, and influence.
+Their society is governed through a decentralized network of powerful syndicates, mercenary guilds, and corporate-backed factions that operate as independent political entities.
+Authority is earned—not inherited—through competence, tactical success, influence and money.
 These power blocs control territory, resources, and entire populations through a mix of loyalty enforcement, technological dominance, and economic leverage.
 Political power is fluid, built on a foundation of shifting allegiances, negotiated contracts, and precise reputational management.
 Loyalty is transactional, and betrayal is expected unless bound by neural contracts—sophisticated bio-digital agreements encoded into the nervous system that ensure compliance through psychological override, cybernetic shutdown, or fatal enforcement mechanisms.

 Each syndicate functions as both a ruling body and an economic engine, blurring the lines between governance, business, and organized crime.
 Some specialize in military operations, deploying elite operatives for hire, while others dominate biotech, surveillance, or data warfare.
 There is no distinction between law enforcement and syndicate enforcers; those who maintain order do so with as much brutality as necessity demands.
 The most influential factions maintain private armies, cybernetic intelligence networks, and diplomatic channels with off-world corporations.
 At the upper echelons of Vey’Zari politics, shadow diplomacy is the norm—quiet deals, covert sabotage, and temporary alliances formed not out of ideology, but shared interest.
 Reputation is the bedrock of political survival; those who overreach, fail to deliver, or draw unnecessary attention are swiftly eliminated or erased from record.
 There are no official courts—only tribunals, data audits, or strategic assassinations masquerading as policy correction.

-In recent years, the capital city of Taz’Vaar has become a focal point for experimental political reform.
+In recent years, the unofficial capital city of Taz’Vaar has become a focal point for an experimental political reform.
 Attempts to codify power-sharing through rotating council structures and enforceable neural contracts have led to the emergence of a semi-regulated zone where syndicate representatives negotiate under enforced truces.
 These reforms, while limited in scope, are being closely observed and mimicked by other city-states seeking to stabilize their operations without sacrificing autonomy.
 However, most territories still reject formal governance in favor of adaptable dominance.
 Outside these experimental enclaves, political order remains Darwinian—those who adapt, calculate, and strike with precision rise; those who hesitate or romanticize tradition fall.
 In the Vey’Zari worldview, politics is not about justice or representation—it is a strategic battlefield, where power is measured by outcomes and every alliance is a weapon waiting to turn.

 Military

 The Vey’Zari do not maintain a centralized military in the traditional sense.
-Instead, their armed forces are composed of autonomous strike teams, elite combat cells, and syndicate-run private armies.
+Instead, their armed forces are composed of autonomous strike teams, mercenary crews, and syndicate-run private armies.
 Each unit is tailored for specific mission types—espionage, assassination, sabotage, or high-risk extraction—rather than large-scale warfare.
 These groups operate independently with mission directives fed through encrypted AI field commanders or neural-linked briefings.
 Troopers are outfitted with modular gear customized to their role, including kinetic-dampening armor, adaptive camouflage, and silent-deployment weaponry.
 Training emphasizes asymmetrical warfare, emphasizing speed, stealth, and precision over brute strength.
 Vey’Zari operatives are taught not only to win battles but to avoid unnecessary combat altogether—success is measured by results, not spectacle.

 Recruitment is performance-based and ruthless.
 Potential operatives are selected through live survival trials, syndicate simulations, and combat evaluations, often beginning in adolescence.
 Those who show promise are inducted into grueling training regimens designed to break and rebuild both body and mind.
 These programs include live-fire war games, neural-overload stress testing, and psychological conditioning to suppress fear and delay reflexive action.
 Loyalty is enforced not through ideology, but through neural imprinting, debt bonds, and performance-based incentives.
 Many units function in four-to-six-member squads called Skarrcells—hyper-specialized teams augmented with gene-spliced reflex boosters, behavioral control implants, and partial AI integration.
 Some Skarrcells are rumored to operate beyond standard ethical boundaries, executing zero-failure missions across planetary systems.